Sic bo: Variants

 Grand Hazard is a gambling game of English origin, also played with three dice.
-It is distinct from Hazard, another gambling game of English origin, played with two dice.
+It is distinct from the older game Hazard, another gambling game of English origin, played with two dice.
 The dice are either thrown with a cup or rolled down a chute containing a series of inclined planes ("hazard chute") that tumble the dice as they fall.
-Threes-of-a-kind are known as "raffles" and pay out at 18 to 1.
+Compared to Sic bo, Grand Hazard offers only three-dice and single-die wagers.
+The bettors can choose to wager on triples, which are known as "raffles", three-dice sums, which include large/small, even/odd, and specific sum bets, or on single die values.
+Successfully wagering on a raffle of one specific number pays out at 180 to 1.
+The single die bets are also known as Chuck Number bets, which operate and pay out identically to chuck-a-luck.

-Chuck-a-luck, also known as "sweat cloth", "chuckerluck" and birdcage, is a variant in the United States, which has its origins in grand hazard.
+Chuck-a-luck, also known as "sweat cloth", "chuckerluck" and "bird cage", is a variant in the United States which has its origins in Grand Hazard.
 The three dice are kept in a device that resembles a wire-frame bird cage and that pivots about its centre.
 The dealer rotates the cage end over end, with the dice landing on the bottom.
-Chuck-a-luck usually features only the single-number wagers, sometimes with an additional wager for any "triple" (all three dice showing the same number) with odds of 30 to 1 (or thereabouts).
-Chuck-a-luck was once common in Nevada casinos but is now rare, frequently having been replaced by sic bo tables.
+Bettors make single-number wagers, paying out 1:1 if one die matches the number picked, 2:1 if two dice match, and 3:1 if all three dice match (all three dice showing the same number); sometimes, the appearance of any "triple" is considered an additional wager, paying out at 30 to 1 (or thereabouts).
+Chuck-a-luck was once common in Nevada casinos but is now rare, frequently having been replaced by Sic Bo tables.